Here is a machine with a funky 1970s vibe that makes you smile just to look at it. The Singer Genie (this is the 354 with the added stretch stitch.)

 It has an antennae-like spool pin that retracts when you put it in the case.

-Skipping to the relevant part, though, here is how it sews.
-It is quieter and smoother and even a little faster than I would have expected since it actually has a timing belt - or drive belt, I guess - rather than gears.
+It sews quieter and smoother and even a little faster than I would have expected since it actually has a timing belt - or drive belt, I guess.
+I kid you not, I have clocked this machine at 1000+ spm!

 Here it is sewing buttonholes with a Singer Professional Buttonholer